Lefty Sheehan: Remembering a WW II Hero

 In fact, the entire allied aerial effort to destroy the Nazi energy grid produced amazing acts of bravery and valor.
 From 1942 to 1945, a total of 17 Medal of Honors — by far the most — were earned by B-17 crewmen.
 With brief research I found two ball turret gunners to get a Medal of Honor in WW II — Maynard “Snuffy” Smith and Archibald Mathies.
 Read about them and other MOH recipients, HERE.

-Ultimately, Lefty’s service and sacrifice proved vital in choking off the German military momentum allowing ground forces to win a quicker Nazi surrender.
+Ultimately, the service and sacrifice of airmen like Lefty proved vital in choking off the German military momentum allowing ground forces to win a quicker Nazi surrender.
 Eight months after Lefty’s death the war in Europe was over.
-Lefty had two brothers who also served in WW II, Phillip in the Merchant Marine and Bill in the Army.
+Lefty had two brothers who also served in WW II, Phillip in the US Merchant Marine and Bill in the US Army.

 The family connection with me and Lefty is both complicated and interesting.
 Basically, we are the products of two brothers marrying two sisters (the Irish families lived across the street from each other on First Place in Brooklyn), according to my uncle Mike Sheehan (our family historian).

-Lefty’s father, James, Sr., was also an accomplished high school baseball player in his Brooklyn youth.
+Lefty’s father was also an accomplished high school baseball player during his Brooklyn youth.
 Professionally, he worked in the oil business for over 40 years — mostly as a sales manager (with the Fiske Brothers).
 He died in June 1948.
-His mom, Irene, died in 1968.
+His wife, Irene, died in 1968.

 Due to the fog of war the Sheehan family would not acquire Lefty’s remains for nearly 5 years.
 While his obit appeared in the November 9, 1944 Brooklyn Daily Eagle, Lefty’s body was not returned to the family until August 6, 1949, according to another Brooklyn Daily Eagle story.